EvanSkiStudios/flukebot/README.md

  See Wiki for more

  ### About
  Flukebot is designed to be able to manage talking to multiple users at the same time, as well as keep a long history with those users

- ### Future Implementations
- Have replies be recognized
- Have a command to toggle the ability to respond to other bots
- Man in the Middle AI to filter input and output
+ See the [Wiki](https://github.com/EvanSkiStudios/flukebot/wiki0) for more information

  ### Bots this Bot will Interact with
  [Jbax1899's](https://github.com/jbax1899) ---- [RolyBot](https://github.com/jbax1899/RolyBot)